Head

 Organic Synthesis on graphene

-• Wendelin Stark has introduced multi-step, covalent and pattern resolved chemical derivatisation of graphene as a basic tool to alter electrical conductivity and as a starting point for the preparation of 2D polymers external page [19].
-Today, this covalent carbon-carbon link provides a chemical design element perpendicular to the graphene base plane and ultimately uses organic chemistry to allow an atom by atom design of function external page [20].
+• Wendelin Stark has introduced multi-step, covalent and pattern resolved chemical derivatisation of graphene as a basic tool to alter electrical conductivity and as a starting point for the preparation of 2D polymers [19].
+Today, this covalent carbon-carbon link provides a chemical design element perpendicular to the graphene base plane and ultimately uses organic chemistry to allow an atom by atom design of function [20].

 Selected Publications